bakkeby/slock-flexipatch/README.md

 ### Changelog:

-2021-09-09 - Added the failure-command and secret-password patches
+2021-09-09 - Added the auto-timeout, failure-command and secret-password patches

 2021-06-08 - Added the color message patch